 How To Bind

 The safest ways to bind are to use a chest binder or body tape designed for this type of compression and following instructions.
 It is not safe to use ace bandages, wraps, or duct tape for chest binding.
-Never wear a binder that is too tight or makes it hard to breathe.
+Never wear a binder that is too tight or that makes it hard to breathe.
 Not all brands use the same sizing, so always check size charts!
 You should only bind for up to 8-12 hour a day depending on the level of compression, and it is important to take rest days.
 Never sleep in a binder.
 Normal binders should not be worn to exercise in, but our soft binders have some stretch that make this safer, though it can still get pretty sweaty so we have developed other options like GenderBender Body Tape and our Active Top.

 When binding, nipples should press flat against the fabric - do not point downwards!!
 It is often best to adjust tissue to where it would naturally shift when you lay naked on your back.
 Our zippered styles offer the unique option of putting your binder on while actually laying back this way - for the safest binding - as well as a quick release when necessary, even with a shirt still on!